Miro0o/Docs-Notes/CS/🔑 CS_Core/Computer System/Computer Organization & Architecture/👶🏽 Basics/📌 Computer System Overview.md

 ### Von Neumann Based
 ![](../../../../../Assets/Pics/Pasted%20image%2020230302132111.png)
+<small>The Modified von Neumann Architecture</small>

 More at ↗ [Von Neumann Based Microarchitecture](../🧝🏻‍♀️%20Von%20Neumann%20Based%20Microarchitecture/Von%20Neumann%20Based%20Microarchitecture.md)

 ### Harvard Based

-> Many modern general-purpose computers use a modified version of the Harvard architecture in which they have separate pathways for data and instructions but not separate storage.
+> Many modern general-purpose computers use a modified version of the Harvard architecture in which they have **separate pathways for data and instructions but not separate storage**.
 >
-> Pure Harvard architectures are typically used in **microcontrollers** (an entire computer system on a chip), such as those found in embedded systems, as in appliances, toys, and cars.
+> 🧐 Pure Harvard architectures are typically used in **microcontrollers** (an entire computer system on a chip), such as those found in embedded systems, as in appliances, toys, and cars.

 ![](../../../../../Assets/Pics/Pasted%20image%2020230302132344.png)
+<small>Simplified Harvard Based Architecture Diagram</small>

 ![](../../../../../Assets/Pics/Pasted%20image%2020230302132205.png)
+<small>Slight Dive into a Harvard Based Architecture Model</samll>

+### 🙈 More Architecture Models !
+To list a few:
+1. Neural networks (using ideas from models of the brain as a computing paradigm) implemented in silicon, cellular automata, cognitive computers (machines that learn by experience rather than through programming, e.g., IBM’s SyNAPSE computer, a machine that models the human brain);
+2. Quantum computation (a combination of computing and quantum physics)
+3. Dataflow computation;
+4. Parallel computers.

 ## Cloud Computing